What is a birthmark?

 - E = Development / elevation: changes in size, shape or color / growth above the skin level.

 Moles on the sole of the foot or on the mucous membranes are often overlooked during self-examination.
-Moles that itch or bleed should also prompt an examination by a dermatologist.
+If the mole is itchy or bleeds, patients should also consult a dermatologist.
+In any case, if you are unsure whether the mark is benign, contact a dermatologist to rule out the possibility that it is a malignant change.

-Congenital birthmarks are skin spots that are present at birth or develop within the first weeks of life.
-Congenital birthmarks are dark and occasionally hairy.
-They can be slightly raised and have a variety of colors, from light brown to black.
-Congenital moles grow in proportion to the growth in size of the human being.
+Congenital birthmarks are patches of skin that are present at birth or skin lesions that form and become visible within the first few weeks of life.
+Congenital skin moles are dark and occasionally hairy.
+In some cases, it may be slightly raised skin lesions.
+They can also be a variety of colors, from tan to black.
+Congenital birthmarks grow over time in proportion to the growth in size of the person as they age.
 They consist of densely packed pigment cells.
-In technical terminology, they are called congenital melanocytic nevus.
+In the technical language one speaks of a congenital melanocytic nevus.
 Congenital birthmarks occur in 1 in 100 newborns.
-They occur somewhat more frequently in women than in men (ratio of 3:2).
+They occur slightly more often in women than in men (ratio of 3:2).
 In congenital birthmarks, the pigment cells are located in the dermis.

 The birthmarks are divided according to their size: